fmay/cc-js-intro-4-loops/.guides/annotations.md

 @annotation:tour intro
 #LOOPS

 Loops is another mainstay of any programming language.
-There are loops in Javascript
+There are a few loop types in Javascript

 - `for`
 - `while`